autumnhicks01/restaurant-management-scorecard/README.md

    - Understanding the role of `self` and the use of underscores for private attributes was challenging at first.
 I ended up copying code multiple times, especially for handling sales data.
 This version worked but was still overly complex and not scalable.

 3. **Refined OOP: Multiple Classes with Inheritance**
-   - To address these issues, I refactored the project into a cleaner design with a base class (`Metric`) and a second class (`MetricScorecard`).
-This allowed me to centralize input validation and calculations in the base class while focusing on higher-level operations, like storing data and generating reports in the other class.
+   - To address these issues, I refactored the project into a cleaner design with a base class (`Metric`) and a derived class (`MetricScorecard`).
+This allowed me to centralize input validation and calculations in the base class while focusing on higher-level operations, like storing data and generating reports, in the derived class.
    - By applying inheritance, I reduced code duplication and improved the organization of the program.
 This version marked a breakthrough in understanding OOP concepts and implementing a more maintainable structure.

 4. **Final Version: Polished and Simplified**